oddlama/fora-docs/features.md

+## maybe name this "Differences [to existing tools]" instead of Features.
 ## maybe make **semi sections** out of the above and include examples. better to read as people bothering to read this section are 99% already familiar with other tools.
 ## TODO DELETE BELOW OR RESTRUCTURE FEATURES ALSO TODO show limitiations arising from simplicity (no become, no parallel execution)